Level 3 Apprenticeship Standard in Advanced Carpentry & Joinery

 - being prepared to take a lead when working in a team, especially when complex or non-standard work is involved.

-You will need to have already achieved maths and English GCSE at grade 4 or above or Functional Skills Level 2.
+To be accepted on this apprenticeship programme, you will need both your maths and English at grade 4 or above or Functional Skills Level 2.

-You will spend 6 hours of your apprenticeship working towards your off-the-job learning, which can consist of college attendance, homework/coursework, project related work, employer training, mentoring, and coaching – plus a number of other tasks (more information can be shared).
+It is a government requirement for you to spend a minumum of six hours per week of your apprenticeship working towards your off-the-job learning which can consists of college attendance, homework/coursework, project related work, employer training, mentoring and coaching – plus other tasks.

-Your final grade will be determined by collective performance in the three assessments in the endpoint assessment.
+Your final grade will be determined through endpoint assessment, by a collective performance of three areas:

-• professional discussion (to demonstrate that you can apply the broad range of knowledge, skills and behaviours in the Standard).
+- professional discussion/interview (to demonstrate that you can apply a broad range of knowledge, skills and behaviours in the standard).

 You could progress to a wide range of employment opportunities or move to full or part-time further education.